tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/通知相关接口/创建通知_intl.md

 API domain name: as.tencentcloudapi.com.

-This API (DetachInstances) is used to remove CVM instances from an auto scaling group.
-Instances removed via this API will not be terminated.
+This API (CreateNotificationConfiguration) is used to create notification.

 Default API request rate limit: 20 requests/sec.